Tired of alarmist global warming propaganda? Learn what science really has to say about the issue. Purchase your copies of our documentaries today.

-Coral Reefs (Bleaching - Responses: Symbiont Shuffling) - Summary
+Coral Reefs (Bleaching - Responses: Symbiont Shuffling) -- Summary

 Rowan et al. (1997) have suggested that this phenomenon occurs in many of the most successful Caribbean corals that act as hosts to dynamic multi-species communities of symbionts, and that "coral communities may adjust to climate change by recombining their existing host and symbiont genetic diversities," thereby reducing the amount of damage that might subsequently be expected from another occurrence of anomalously high temperatures.
 In fact, Buddemeier and Fautin (1993) have suggested that coral bleaching is actually an adaptive strategy for "shuffling" symbiont genotypes to create associations better adapted to new environmental conditions that challenge the status quo of reef communities.
-Saying essentially the same thing in yet another way, Kinzie (1999) has suggested that coral bleaching "might not be simply a breakdown of a stable relationship that serves as a symptom of degenerating environmental conditions," but that it "may be part of a mutualistic relationship on a larger temporal scale, wherein the identity of algal symbionts changes in response to a changing environment."
+Saying essentially the same thing in yet another way, Kinzie (1999) suggested that coral bleaching "might not be simply a breakdown of a stable relationship that serves as a symptom of degenerating environmental conditions," but that it "may be part of a mutualistic relationship on a larger temporal scale, wherein the identity of algal symbionts changes in response to a changing environment."

-This process of replacing less stress-tolerant symbionts by more stress-tolerant symbionts is also supported by the investigations of Rowan and Knowlton (1995) and Gates and Edmunds (1999); and the strategy seems to be working, for as Glynn (1996) has observed, "despite recent incidences of severe coral reef bleaching and mortality, no species extinctions have yet been documented."
+This process of replacing less-stress-tolerant symbionts by more-stress-tolerant symbionts is also supported by the investigations of Rowan and Knowlton (1995) and Gates and Edmunds (1999); and the strategy seems to be working, for as Glynn (1996) has observed, "despite recent incidences of severe coral reef bleaching and mortality, no species extinctions have yet been documented."

 These observations accord well with the experimental findings of Fagoonee et al. (1999), who suggest that coral bleaching events "may be frequent and part of the expected cycle."
 Gates and Edmunds (1999) additionally report that "several of the prerequisites required to support this hypothesis have now been met," and after describing them in some detail, they conclude "there is no doubt that the existence of multiple Symbiodinium clades, each potentially exhibiting a different physiological optima, provide corals with the opportunity to attain an expanded range of physiological flexibility which will ultimately be reflected in their response to environmental challenge."
 In fact, this phenomenon may provide the explanation for the paradox posed by Pandolfi (1999), i.e., that "a large percentage of living coral reefs have been degraded, yet there are no known extinctions of any modern coral reef species."
 Surely, this result is exactly what would be expected if periods of stress lead to the acquisition of more-stress-resistant zooxanthellae by coral hosts.